-This International Women's Day, The Body Shop USA is donating $10K to Planned Parenthood Federation of Amerca in support of their advancement of sexual and reproductive healthcare and the 25th anniversary year of the Beijing Declaration and Platform for Action.
+For International Women's Day 2020, The Body Shop USA donated $10K to Planned Parenthood Federation of America in support of their advancement of sexual and reproductive healthcare and the 25th anniversary year of the Beijing Declaration and Platform for Action.

 GET PAPER INDUSTRIES, NEPAL

 The paper for our Community Trade gift bags and boxes is handcrafted by Get Paper Industries in Nepal.
 GPI employ more women than men, and make sure the women receive a fair, equal wage and benefits, which is sadly uncommon in Nepal.
 They’ve also pioneered social projects in Bansbari, including helping underprivileged children, particularly girls, attend school and raising awareness of human trafficking.

 Bina joined Get Paper Industries in 1994.
 She had never been to school herself, but with help from GPI’s ‘Send our Daughters’ campaign and a lot of hard work, she was able to school her daughters.
 Maya and Mamta recently completed their Post-Graduate Masters in Business Management, and want to run their own companies one day.

 We’ve been sustainably sourcing our Community Trade Shea Butter since 1994.
 Working with the Tungteiya Women’s Association in northern Ghana, every year 640 women from 11 villages handcraft 390 tons of shea butter for us using an 18-stage process.
 This process has been passed from mother to daughter for generations.
 Using traditional techniques to ensure the highest product quality, each woman takes two days to produce our shea in 25kg batches expertly.